wmichalski/OpenGL-Windmill/README.md

 E - increasing rotation speed to the right

-Spacja - dropping the turbine
+Space - dropping the turbine

 Esc - closing the window